 Appreciation and criticism are a part of every business.
 Your customer’s opinions can guide you towards better service.
 It is important to listen to your customers when they have any suggestions or complaints.
 You can implement digital feedback and suggestion kiosks in your stores for your customers to share their experiences, suggestions, queries and complaints on your product range, customer service and more.
 Installing feedback counters can help retail businesses offer continuous grievance handling, even if the stores are short on staff.

 With this, your customers need not wait in long lines just to speak to a customer service representative.
-You can also conduct customer surveys to gain a mass opinion on your existing and upcoming products and services.
+You can also conduct customer surveys to gain a mass opinion on your existing and upcoming products and services and to reactivate customers.

 Retail is an industry that is far from becoming obsolete.
 However, retailers must stay at pace with the evolving trends to sustain themselves in the market.
 Understanding what your customers want and delivering not just products but an overall great shopping experience is critical.
 There are several digital technologies that help you create a seamless shopping experience for your customers.
 You can manage these diverse digital technologies including digital signages, self-service kiosks, mPOS systems and much more with powerful tools like MDM solutions for retail.
 The power to innovate your business is in your hands.

 Thousands of businesses rely upon Scalefusion for managing their mobile device, desktops, laptops and other endpoints

 Shambhavi is a Senior Content Writer at Promobi Technologies with prior experience in commercial writing, creative planning, product cataloging, and content strategizing.
 She is a "Biotechnologist turned writer" and believes that the inception of great ideas happens over coffee.